Faiza053/deltademo/README.md

 # deltademo
-this is a demo for git anf github class
+this is a demo for git anf github class.